Villano III: Personal life

 Arturo Díaz Mendoza was the third son and third child overall of José Díaz Velazquez and Guadalupe "Lupita" Mendoza.
-His brothers, like himself all became wrestlers: Alfredo (Villano II), José de Jesús (Villano I), Raymundo (Villano V), and Tomás (Villano IV).
+His brothers, like himself, all became wrestlers: Alfredo (Villano II), José de Jesús (Villano I), Raymundo (Villano V), and Tomás (Villano IV).
 His mother Lupita died in 1986, his oldest brother Alfredo died in 1989, his second oldest brother José de Jesús died in 2002, and his father José Diaz died on April 16, 2003.
 Díaz was adamant that his sons get a good education instead of becoming wrestlers, wishing that they become lawyers or doctors as he wanted to spare them his own physical suffering.
-Once he realized that his two oldest sons had begun wrestling under masks he agreed to train them and aid in their careers.
+Once he realized that his two oldest sons had begun wrestling under masks, he agreed to train them and aid in their careers.
 He was also instrumental in training the rest of his sons, although he insisted they both get college degrees before they were allowed to begin wrestling.
-Since his youngest son Tomás finished his education first, he became known as "Villano IV" while Raymundo, the second youngest son, became "Villano V".
+Since his youngest son, Tomás, finished his education first, he became known as "Villano IV", while Raymundo, the second youngest son, became "Villano V".

 Díaz was married to Luz Lorena Velarde Murillo, who was a professional wrestler for many years, working under the name "La Infernal".
-Together they have at least two children, two sons who wrestle under the names Villano III Jr. and El Hijo del Villano III.
-His nephews (sons of Raymundo) are also wrestlers, known as Rokambole Jr. and Villano V Jr. On March 17, 2017, CMLL honored Villano III as part of their annual Homenaje a Dos Leyendas ("Homage to two legends") show, their version of the Hall of Fame.
+Together, they have at least two children, two sons who wrestle under the names Villano III Jr. and El Hijo del Villano III.
+His nephews (sons of Raymundo) are also wrestlers, known as Rokambole Jr. and Villano V Jr. On March 17, 2017, CMLL honored Villano III as part of their annual Homenaje a Dos Leyendas ("Homage to Two Legends") show, their version of the Hall of Fame.

 Arturo Díaz died of a cerebral infarction on August 21, 2018, after dealing with health issues, including complications from a stroke earlier in the year.
-Four days later, at Triplemanía XXVI, AAA inducted Arturo Díaz into the AAA Hall of Fame, honoring his career and his legacy with his sons El Hijo del Villano III and Villano III Jr. accepting the honor on his father's behalf.
-CMLL also paid tribute to Villano III during their first Super Viernes show after Díaz's death, with Villano IV, V, El Hijo del Villano III and Villano III Jr. all acknowledged and honored during the show as wrestlers Mephisto and L.A.
-Park both wearing wrestling tights/mask resembling what Villano III wore during his career.
+Four days later, at Triplemanía XXVI, AAA inducted Arturo Díaz into the AAA Hall of Fame, honoring his career and his legacy, with his sons El Hijo del Villano III and Villano III Jr. accepting the honor on his father's behalf.
+CMLL also paid tribute to Villano III during the first edition of Super Viernes after Díaz's death, with Villano IV, V, El Hijo del Villano III and Villano III Jr. all acknowledged and honored during the show.
+Mephisto and L.A.
+Park both wore wrestling tights/masks resembling what Villano III wore during his career.